nuxt-community/speedcurve-module/docs/content/en/options.md

 - Type: **string**

 <alert>
-You can find your LUX ID by going to `Settings > Edit LUX Settings` in your SpeedCurve account.
-Then scroll to the bottom and copy the numbers at the bottom of the LUX snippet.
+You can find your LUX Id by going to `Settings > Edit LUX Settings` in your SpeedCurve account.
+Then scroll to the bottom and copy the numbers in the LUX snippet.
 </alert>

 <img src="/lux-id.png" width="688" height="148" loading="lazy"/>